 The answer, then, is root canal therapy.
 Thankfully, when you visit Distinctive Dentistry, we have the expertise to help you regain normal functionality and to relieve your pain.

 Before your procedure begins, we’ll start by capturing digital X-rays so we can pinpoint exactly where the trouble lies.
 Next, we’ll administer local anesthesia so you can have a painless experience.
 Your dentist will then make an incision into the tooth to gain access to the infected area.
 After removing the decayed tissue, if necessary, he’ll medicate the pulp chamber and root canal to prevent further infection.
 Once the threat is removed, he’ll seal the tooth and capture bite impressions that will be used to craft a porcelain crown replacement.

 We’ll send the data collected to our trusted lab partners who will fabricate the permanent fixture.
-When it returns to our office, we’ll invite you back so we can place it and leave you fully restored.
+When it returns to our dental office, we’ll invite you back so we can place it and leave you fully restored.